 A Starlight Reserve has several areas:

-Core or exclusion zone is where the natural lighting conditions and clarity of the night sky are kept intact.
+Core zone: This is where the conditions of natural illumination and night sky clarity are kept intact.

 Fuerteventura Starlight Reserve

 The requirements for a Starlight Reserve specifically address the features, peculiarities and functions of each space, which may relate to the preservation of the conditions for astronomical observation, the conservation of nature, the integrity of nocturnal landscapes or sites of cultural heritage.